Top 10 Reasons You Didn't Get a Raise

 Next steps: This puts you in a tough position.
 You can mention that you'll be discrete about your raise, and also make the point that your raise should be evaluated on its own merits.
 However, if this is the response you get, it may be a sign that it's a good time to kick off a job search.

-Next steps: Read about how to request a pay raise, and schedule some time with your manager.
+Next steps: Learn how to request a pay raise, and schedule some time with your manager.

 What to Do When You Don't Get a Raise